How to Get Started

 REDCap is a Team-Oriented Framework

-Clearing up confusion about the terms "PI" and "REDCap PI"
+Difference between the "PI" and "REDCap PI"

-It is important to remember that the overall PI of a research team is still legally responsible for the protection of private information; delegating the managerial duties to a REDCap PI does not change that fact.
+It is important to remember that the overall PI of a research team is still legally responsible for the protection of private information.
+Delegating the managerial duties to a REDCap PI does not change that fact.

 For More Information Please Contact: